Strážnice: History

-In the early 16th century, the Strážnice manor was bought by the Zierotin family.
+In the early 16th century, the Strážnice estate was bought by the Zierotin family.
 During their rule, Strážnice achieved its greatest prosperity.
 The town was fortified and the old castle was rebuilt to a Renaissance residence.
 At the beginning of the 17th century, it was one of the most populated and most important Moravian towns.

 In 1605, Strážnice was burned down by Stephen Bocskai and his army and many people were killed.
 During the Thirty Years' War, the town further suffered and was repeatedly ravaged.
 In 1628, Strážnice was bought by František Magnis and the catholicization of the town began.
-A large fire in 1652, plague epidemics in 1680, and another Hungarian raid in 1683 caused the decline of the manor and the town lost its former significance.
+A large fire in 1652, plague epidemics in 1680, and another Hungarian raid in 1683 caused the decline of the estate and the town lost its former significance.

 Demographics

+Transport

+Strážnice is located on a railway line heading from Hodonín to Veselí nad Moravou and Vrbovce, Slovakia.

 Sights

 The Strážnice Castle was rebuilt to its current Neorenaissance form with Neoclassical elements in the mid-19th century.
 Today the castle houses the National Institute of Folk Culture.
 There is a permanent exposition of "Folk instruments of the Czech Republic" and a historical library with more than 13,000 books.
 The castle is surrounded by a large English park with the longest plane alley in Central Europe founded in the first half of the 19th century.
 Amphitheatres, a summer cinema, lakes, a dendrology path with educational boards are located in the park.

 The Jewish cemetery was founded in the mid-17th century.
 It is about 1,500 gravestones in an area of about 5000 m2.
 The neighbouring synagogue was built in 1804, after the old synagogue of unknown age was destroyed by a fire.
 In 1870, the synagogue was reconstructed.
 After it was severely damaged in 1941 and then used as a warehouse, it was returned to the Brno Jewish Community in 1991 and renovated.
 Today it is a part of Strážnice Museum and contains various Jewish-related expositions.

-The roads leading to neighbouring towns of Veselí nad Moravou and Skalica are flanked by massive century bastions from the late 16th century.
+The roads leading to the neighbouring towns of Veselí nad Moravou and Skalica are flanked by massive century bastions from the late 16th century.
 They are the remains of gates built as part of fortifications of the town from the threat of Turkish invasions.

-Strážnice is known for the ethnographic open-air museum called Strážnice Museum of the Villages of South-east Moravia.
+Strážnice is known for an ethnographic open-air museum called Strážnice Museum of the Villages of South-east Moravia.
 It was opened in 1981.
 It presents traditional village buildings in subregions of the cultural region of the Moravian Slovakia.

+The second-largest service tree (Cormus domestica) in Europe grows in Strážnice.
+The tree, called Adamec's service tree, has a circumference of 4.71 m (as of 2022), and is estimated to be 470 years old.